Fitness & Training

 Hill Repeats (grind up a long hill – turn around and recover on the downhill – repeat) is a quick way of building up your tolerance, albeit in a slightly boring way.
 Alternatively, include some hilly terrain on your regular ride.

 When riding hills, a nice even cadence in the granny gear to keep forward momentum is the way to go.
 Even the slowest rider up the hill will beat the Challenger pushing their bike.

 For most participants, getting out for a run or walk is the most convenient way to train for The Challenge.
 Try to incorporate some uneven terrain in your regular run/walk.

-A hike through the local national park, along a beach or even on the bush tracks around home is a perfect way to prepare for the hiking legs.
+A hike through the local national park, along a beach or even on the bush tracks around the home is a perfect way to prepare for the hiking legs.
 Try and get out for a regular weekly session of around 30 to 60 minutes and use the weekend for longer walks/runs.
-You should try and work up to at least 2 to 3 hour walks at lower intensity.
+You should try and work up to at least 2 to 3 hour walks at a lower intensity.

 Similarly to the bike training, practice ascending/descending on steepish walking tracks to build up leg strength and endurance.
 Coastline walking around rock platforms etc. is also a good way to condition the legs for step up/downs on rocky terrain.

 The big question is always “how much do I need to train to adequately prepare for The Challenge?”

 It will depend heavily on your level of base fitness and cycling experience but on average, spending 4-6 hours a week for an 8 week period will be enough to get you through in reasonable harmony.
 Remember you will be competing with other teams, but more importantly not wanting to slow your own team mates down, given they will never let you hear the end of it.

 - Decide how many hours a week you can dedicate to training.